edgeangel/firebase-expo-react-native/README.md

 * Expo SDK - FirebaseAnalytics package: https://docs.expo.io/versions/v39.0.0/sdk/firebase-analytics/
 * Setup the native Firebase SDK: https://docs.expo.io/guides/setup-native-firebase/
 * Firebase package install with NPM (npm i firebase): https://www.npmjs.com/package/firebase

+## How to run?
+* expo start
+* Select : "Run in web browser"

+## How to send data to your Firebase project and apps?
+* For iOS, add your Firebase GoogleService-Info.plist file to the root folder (cf. app.json config)
+* For Web, add your Firebase Web app config to app.json

 ## More information and contribution
 💌 hello@edgeangel.co